tanzimsiamm/Order-X/README.md

 - Test locally with Stripe CLI
 - Add webhook endpoint from Stripe Dashboard in production

-**PayPal:**
-- Test locally with ngrok
-- Check if PayPal sandbox mode is enabled
-- Verify webhook URL is correctly configured

 ### HuggingFace API Errors

 - Check if API key is valid